AveYo/Compressed2TXT/README.md

 :bat2file:]
 ```

-## bat91 encoder/decoder details
+## BAT91 encoder/decoder details
-Tweaked version of [base91](http://base91.sourceforge.net) that works well with batch syntax highlighter used by pastebin and others
+Tweaked version of [base91](http://base91.sourceforge.net) that works ok with batch syntax highlighter used by pastebin and others.
+Same dictionary as BAT85 plus ``<*`%\>`` characters that are less safe when posted online.
+Generates 1.7% ~ 2% less size than BAT85, so if a BASE85 encode is just above a size limit - 512KB on pastebin for example,
+BASE91 might make it fit, but otherwise keep using BASE85.

 Dictionary (can be randomized):
 ```